gurock/trcli/README.md

   TestRail CLI

 Options:
-  -c, --config PATH               Optional path definition for testrail-
+  -c, --config       Optional path definition for testrail-credentials file or
-                                  credentials file or CF file.
+                     CF file.
-  -h, --host TEXT                 Hostname of instance.
+  -h, --host         Hostname of instance.
-  --project TEXT                  Name of project the Test Run should be
+  --project          Name of project the Test Run should be created under.
-                                  created under.
-  --title TEXT                    Title of Test Run to be created in TestRail.
+  --title            Title of Test Run to be created in TestRail.
-  -u, --username TEXT             Username.
+  -u, --username     Username.
-  -p, --password TEXT             Password.
+  -p, --password     Password.
-  -k, --key TEXT                  API key.
+  -k, --key          API key.
   -v, --verbose      Output all API calls and their results.
   --verify           Verify the data was added correctly.
-  -b, --batch-size INTEGER RANGE  Configurable batch size.  [default: (50);
-                                  x>=2]
-  -t, --timeout INTEGER RANGE     Batch timeout duration.  [default: (30);
-                                  x>=0]
-  --suite-id INTEGER RANGE        Suite ID for the results they are reporting.
-                                  [x>=1]
-  --run-id INTEGER RANGE          Run ID for the results they are reporting
+  -b, --batch-size   Configurable batch size.  [default: (50); x>=2] -t, --timeout      Batch timeout duration.  [default: (30); x>=0] --suite-id         Suite ID for the results they are reporting.  [x>=1] --run-id           Run ID for the results they are reporting (otherwise the
-                                  (otherwise the tool will attempt to create a new run).  [x>=1] --case-id INTEGER RANGE         Case ID for the results they are reporting (otherwise the tool will attempt to create a new run).  [x>=1] -y, --yes                       answer 'yes' to all prompts around auto- creation
-  -n, --no                        answer 'no' to all prompts around auto-
+                     tool will attempt to create a new run).  [x>=1] --case-id          Case ID for the results they are reporting (otherwise the tool will attempt to create a new run).  [x>=1] -y, --yes          answer 'yes' to all prompts around auto-creation -n, --no           answer 'no' to all prompts around auto-creation -s, --silent       Silence stdout
-                                  creation
-  -s, --silent                    Silence stdout --help                          Show this message and exit.
+  --help             Show this message and exit.

 Commands:
   parse_junit